cssinjs/istf-spec/readme.md

 Do not confuse this format with an AST.
 It is designed purely for interoperability and publishing.
 Using this format you can build an AST or regular CSS or any other structure.

+### Glossary

+The following are some terms that are used throughout the spec, or are relevant when discussing the spec.

+- **Markers:** Like nodes in an AST format, these tuples indicate significant literals and values in CSSinJS (See [Markers](#markers))
+- **References:** References to primitives in the host language, typically known as "interpolations" in tagged template literals in JavaScript
+- **ISTF array:** An array of markers representing CSSinJS code
+- **Parsing:** The process of converting CSSinJS to an ISTF array
+- **Transformation:** The act of changing an ISTF array
+- **User environment / Runtime:** The environment wherein ISTF is turned back into CSS and displayed
+- **Preprocessing:** Transforming ISTF arrays to make it distributable and ready for usage in a user environment
+- **Postprocessing:** Last transforming steps of ISTF in a user environment, like autoprefixing
+- **Evaluation:** Evaluating references to be able to put them into the CSS string during stringification
+- **Stringification:** Turning ISTF back into regular CSS, which might involve evaluating references
+- **Injection:** — Injecting CSS into the stylesheet

 ### Markers